ISSUE

 hand putting out a cigarette on a calendar

-Smoking cigarettes is the leading cause of preventable death in the United States, accounting for one-in-five fatalities.
+Smoking cigarettes is the leading cause of preventable death in the United States, accounting for one in five fatalities.

 In the rapidly evolving tobacco market, e-cigarettes and newer vaping products are being marketed to appeal to new customers, targeting youth in particular.
 Local health departments are taking innovative approaches to fight tobacco use every day, saving countless lives.